lycheeverse/lychee/README.md

 ### CLI exit codes

 - `0` for success (all links checked successfully or excluded/skipped as configured)
-- `1` for any unexpected runtime failures or config errors
+- `1` for missing inputs and any unexpected runtime failures or config errors
 - `2` for link check failures (if any non-excluded link failed the check)

 ## Troubleshooting and workarounds